Back slang

-Back slang is an English coded language in which the written word is spoken phonetically backwards.
+Back slang is a coded form of English in which the written word is spoken phonetically backwards.

 Usage

 Back slang is thought to have originated in Victorian England.
 It was used mainly by market sellers, such as butchers and greengrocers, for private conversations behind their customers' backs and to pass off lower-quality goods to less-observant customers.
 The first published reference to it was in 1851, in Henry Mayhew's London Labour and the London Poor.

 Some back slang has entered Standard English.
 For example, the term yob was originally back slang for "boy".
 Back slang is not restricted to words spoken phonemically backwards.
 English frequently makes use of diphthongs, which is an issue for back slang since diphthongs cannot be reversed.
 The resulting fix slightly alters the traditional back slang.
 An example is trousers and its diphthong, ou, which is replaced with wo in the back slang version reswort.

 In 2010, back slang was reported to have been adopted for the sake of privacy on foreign tennis courts by the young English players Laura Robson and Heather Watson.